The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Results

 \subsection{Impact of redshift errors on clustering statistics}

 The impact of redshift errors on the clustering statistics is presented in \cref{fig:plot_clustering_pk_ru} and \cref{fig:plot_clustering_pk_rc}.
-For redshift uncertainty, it introduces a diffusive effect that systematically suppresses the power spectrum amplitude, with the suppression becoming stronger at smaller scales (i.e., larger $k$).
-As discussed in \cref{sec:method redshift uncertainty damping}, this effect can be modeled by a Gaussian damping term.
-In the middle subpanels of \cref{fig:plot_clustering_pk_ru}, we plot the ratios of power spectra, $R(k)$, between the contaminated mocks and clean mocks and we find that $R(k)$ exhibits Gaussian-like profiles, with larger $\dvs$ resulting in stronger damping of the power spectrum.
-For an effective survey volume of $V_{25}$, the LRG-like smearing leads to minimal impacts on the clustering, with power spectrum difference $\Delta P \lesssim 2\sigma$ (see lower subpanels in \cref{fig:plot_clustering_pk_ru}).
-For QSO-like redshift uncertainty, the Lorentzian and Gaussian smearing introduce a comparable suppression, with $\Delta P>2\sigma$ for $k \gtrsim 0.10 \, \hmpc$ in both the monopole and quadrupole.
+For redshift uncertainty, it introduces a smearing effect that systematically suppresses the power spectrum amplitude, with the suppression becoming stronger at smaller scales (i.e., larger $k$).
+The lower panels of \cref{fig:plot_clustering_pk_ru} show the residual plot in units of the clean mocks error bar $\sigma$.
+For an effective survey volume of $V_{25}$, the LRG-like smearing leads to minimal impacts on the clustering, with power spectrum difference $\Delta P < 3\sigma$.
+For QSO-like redshift uncertainty, both Lorentzian and Gaussian smearing lead to $\Delta P>3\sigma$ for $k \gtrsim 0.09 \, \hmpc$ in the monopole and quadrupole.
+Notably, the QSO Lorentzian smearing, with the same RMS value as the Gaussian case, shows a comparatively flatter suppression at large $k$.

-Redshift catastrophics affect only a small fraction of objects but cause significant shifts of their positions along the line-of-sight.
-In \cref{sec:method redshift catastrophics correction}, we show that this distortion leads to an overall reduction on the power spectrum, scaling approximately as $(1 - \fc)^2$.
-As illustrated in \cref{fig:plot_clustering_pk_rc}, the ELG-like catastrophics with $\fc = 1\%$ reduce the clustering signal to $\sim 98\%$ of its original amplitude, with deviations below $3 \sigma$.
-For slitless-like errors (i.e., $\sigma_v=85.7 \, \kmps$ and $\fc = 5\%$), the power spectrum amplitude from contamianted mocks is reduced to $(1-5\%)^2 = 90.25\%$, i.e., a suppression of $10\%$.
-An additional deviation from the $(1 - \fc)^2$ arises due to the smearing effect introduced by redshift uncertainty.
-In this case, the overall suppression of slitless-like errors is more significant, exceeding $3\sigma$ for $k\gtrsim0.02 \, \hmpc$ in the monopole and $k\gtrsim0.10 \, \hmpc$ in the quadrupole.
-Such deviations, if uncorrected, can bias the cosmological inference.
-In the following subsections, we describe their influences when running the inference in different cosmological cases: $\LCDM$, $\wCDM$ and $\nCDM$.
+Redshift catastrophics affect only a small fraction of objects but cause significant shifts on their positions along the line-of-sight. \Cref{sec:method redshift catastrophics correction} shows that this distortion leads to an overall reduction on the power spectrum, scaling approximately as $(1 - \fc)^2$.
+As illustrated in \cref{fig:plot_clustering_pk_rc}, the ELG-like catastrophics with $\fc = 1\%$ leads to a 2\% reduction of the clustering amplitude, with maximum deviations around $3 \sigma$.
+However, slitless-like errors (i.e., $\sigma_v=85.7 \, \kmps$ and $\fc = 5\%$) introduce an overall suppression of the power spectrum amplitude by 10\%-12\%, resulting in a deviation $>3\sigma$ for $k \gtrsim 0.02 \, \hmpc$ in the monopole and $k\gtrsim0.12 \, \hmpc$ in the quadrupole.
+Such $3\sigma$ deviations, if uncorrected, could bias cosmological inferences.
+In the following subsections, we will describe their impact when running the inference in different cosmological cases: $\LCDM$, $\wCDM$ and massive neutrino.